 - The entire special education staff received training from the Beaver County Intermediate Unit on IEP writing.
-This training provided the staff with valuable tools and strategies that can be utilized to assist in building an appropriate and meaningful academic program for each student. - Scheduling changes have been made at the middle school to increase the number of inclusion courses offered in all core academic areas. - Data summits are held in all buildings to review student data and to discuss appropriate interventions needed for all students. - A team of teachers and administration has been trained on the RENEW process by PATTAN and the Beaver County Intermediate Unit., This program enables staff and students to work together towards building meaningful transition goals and plans, as well as working towards creating a positive connection between the school and the community. - In the 2015-2016 school year, the district implemented an online intervention program, Study Island, for all students in grades K-8, and for students in a special education program in grades 9-12. - The elementary school has changed their reading program to a guided reading model.
-This model provides differentiated instruction to all students in grades K-5. - Grades K-8 are utilizing new math resources that include intervention options to assist struggling learners. - All teachers in grades K-12 will participate in special education training in August 2016.
-This training will focus on working with students who have special needs, differentiating instruction, and following IDEA guidelines.

-- All administration will take part in special education training in June 2016.
-This training will focus on IDEA requirements, functional behavior assessments, and positive behavior plans. - All special education teachers in grades 7-12 will be attending transition and IEP writing training in May 2016. - All special education teachers will be provided training on reevaluations, functional behavior assessments, and positive behavior support plans during the remainder of the 2015-2016 school year, as well as the 2016-2017 school year.
-This training will include support from the Beaver County Intermediate Unit.
+This training provided the staff with valuable tools and strategies that can be utilized to assist in building an appropriate and meaningful academic program for each student. - Scheduling changes have been made at the middle school to increase the number of inclusion courses offered in all core academic areas. - Data summits are held in all buildings to review student data and to discuss appropriate interventions needed for all students. - The elementary school has changed their reading program to a guided reading model.
+This model provides differentiated instruction to all students in grades K-6. - Grades K-8 are exploring new math resources that include intervention options to assist struggling learners. - All teachers in grades K-12 will participate in special education training in August 2020.
+This training will focus on working with students who have special needs, differentiating instruction, and following IDEA guidelines. - All administration will take part in special education training in August 2020.
+This training will focus on IDEA requirements, functional behavior assessments, and positive behavior plans. - All special education teachers in grades 7-12 will be attending transition and IEP writing training in the spring of 2020. - All special education teachers will be provided training on reevaluations, functional behavior assessments, and positive behavior support plans during the remainder of the 2019-2020 school year, as well as the 2020-2021 school year.
+This training will include support from the Beaver County Intermediate Unit and outside agencies.